cloudflare/workers-docs/src/content/archive/writing-workers/debugging-tips.md

 | 1102       | Worker exceeded CPU time limit.
 See: [Resource Limits](/archive/writing-workers/resource-limits) |
 | 1015       | Your client IP is being rate limited.                                                                               |

-<br>Other 11xx errors generally indicate a problem with the Workers runtime itself -- please [raise a support ticket](https://support.cloudflare.com/hc/en-us/requests/new) if you see one.
+<br/>Other 11xx errors generally indicate a problem with the Workers runtime itself -- please [raise a support ticket](https://support.cloudflare.com/hc/en-us/requests/new) if you see one.

 ## Seeing errors in production / staging